CISC 492 - Software Startups

 Course Description

 Interdisciplinary course in entrepreneurship and software development.
 Student teams write a business plan and complete a significant programming project.
-Programming experience is not required.
 Course topics will include methods to create and evaluate new software enterprises.

-Prerequisites: CISC 235 or CISC 212 or COMM 112 or COMM 200 or permission of the instructor
+Prerequisites: CISC 235, COMM 200, or permission of the instructor

 Objectives